EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13pro-diy-intel-ultra-3-configuration-new.md

 Keyboard

-* German - Graphite  Not available with your other selected options.
+* Keyboard, German - Graphite  Not available with your other selected options.
 Reload page to reset.
-* US English - Graphite  Not available with your other selected options.
+* Keyboard, US English - Graphite  Not available with your other selected options.
 Reload page to reset.
-* US English - Graphite - Gray/Black  Not available with your other selected options.
+* Keyboard, US English - Graphite - Gray/Black  Not available with your other selected options.
 Reload page to reset. +€10
-* US English - Graphite - Lavender/Black  Not available with your other selected options.
+* Keyboard, US English - Graphite - Lavender/Black  Not available with your other selected options.
 Reload page to reset. +€10
-* International English - Graphite  Not available with your other selected options.
+* Keyboard, International English - Graphite  Not available with your other selected options.
 Reload page to reset.
-* British English - Graphite  Not available with your other selected options.
+* Keyboard, British English - Graphite  Not available with your other selected options.
 Reload page to reset.
-* French - Graphite  Not available with your other selected options.
+* Keyboard, French - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Swedish/Finnish - Graphite  Not available with your other selected options.
+* Keyboard, Swedish/Finnish - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Slovenian/Croatian - Graphite  Not available with your other selected options.
+* Keyboard, Slovenian/Croatian - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Belgian - Graphite  Not available with your other selected options.
+* Keyboard, Belgian - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Hungarian - Graphite  Not available with your other selected options.
+* Keyboard, Hungarian - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Swiss - Graphite  Not available with your other selected options.
+* Keyboard, Swiss - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Japanese - Graphite  Not available with your other selected options.
+* Keyboard, Japanese - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Italian - Graphite  Not available with your other selected options.
+* Keyboard, Italian - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Portuguese - Graphite  Not available with your other selected options.
+* Keyboard, Portuguese - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Norwegian - Graphite  Not available with your other selected options.
+* Keyboard, Norwegian - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Danish - Graphite  Not available with your other selected options.
+* Keyboard, Danish - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Traditional Chinese - Graphite  Not available with your other selected options.
+* Keyboard, Traditional Chinese - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Czech/Slovak - Graphite  Not available with your other selected options.
+* Keyboard, Czech/Slovak - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Spanish (Spain) - Graphite  Not available with your other selected options.
+* Keyboard, Spanish (Spain) - Graphite  Not available with your other selected options.
 Reload page to reset.
-* French Canadian - Graphite  Not available with your other selected options.
+* Keyboard, French Canadian - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Spanish (Latin American) - Graphite  Not available with your other selected options.
+* Keyboard, Spanish (Latin American) - Graphite  Not available with your other selected options.
 Reload page to reset.
-* Blank ISO - Graphite  Not available with your other selected options.
+* Keyboard, Blank ISO - Graphite  Not available with your other selected options.
 Reload page to reset. +€10
-* Clear ISO - Graphite  Not available with your other selected options.
+* Keyboard, Clear ISO - Graphite  Not available with your other selected options.
 Reload page to reset. +€10
-* Blank ANSI - Graphite  Not available with your other selected options.
+* Keyboard, Blank ANSI - Graphite  Not available with your other selected options.
 Reload page to reset. +€10
-* Clear ANSI - Graphite  Not available with your other selected options.
+* Keyboard, Clear ANSI - Graphite  Not available with your other selected options.
 Reload page to reset. +€10

 **Power Adapter**